 The aim of the school is that each student will develop the skills and knowledge to make decisions.
 Decisions about how they relate to others can only be made if they have adequate knowledge and understanding of their own physical and emotional development.
-This is not a task for the school in isolation, and we seek to work with parents/carers to ensure that the teaching of sex education reflects their expectations and complements teaching at home.
-Parents/carers will be informed about the teaching of sex education each term so that they can decide whether or not to withdraw their child.
+This is not a task for the school in isolation, and we seek to work with parents/carers to ensure that the teaching of Relationships and Sex Education reflects their expectations and complements teaching at home.
+Parents/carers will be informed about the teaching of Relationships and Sex Education each term so that they can decide whether or not to withdraw their child.